 The payslip is a documented breakup of the money paid to you and deducted from you by your employer.
 It is directly related to your annual cost to the company (CTC) and serves as a means to document all employment related financial information consolidated in one place.

 Usually, the HR team ensures that each employee receives their e-pay slip via email at a stipulated time each month.
 However, it is also possible to download your online salary slip by logging into the digital salary slip portal.
-The usual steps involved are:
+To do this, you need to log into the online pay slip portal, find the ‘Employee Pay Details’ or ‘Salary Slip’ option and click on it.
+You can then select the month and/or the financial year for which you wish to download the payslip, and opt to download the file in the excel or pdf format.

 The employee pay slip comes in handy in a variety of ways.
 The uses range from professional ones - such as, salary negotiations in new job, salary market correction in existing job, optimising your earnings and tax savings etc; to financial ones such as applying for lending products like personal loan, home loan, credit card, opening a savings/current account; and many more.

 Ideally, it is a good practice to store and save employee pay slips for the recent 3 months.
 This can come in handy in several instances and having them available offline helps in quick reference.
-In case you weren’t able to do so and have now changed jobs, and require your salary slip from your previous company, then you will need to send an official request to the HR team or the department that looks after ex-employee welfare.
+In case you have changed jobs, and require your salary slip from your previous company, the procedure is simple.
+You need to send an official request to the HR team or the department that looks after ex-employee welfare.
 By explaining the requirement and the duration for which salary slips are required, they will process the request and email them to you.

 An employee salary slip contains details of all the salary components including deductions.
 Some of these components are fully taxable, partially taxable, or fully exempt.
 By getting to know which of the components are taxable in what kind of way, you can estimate your total taxable income and then plan your investments in such a way that you maximise your tax savings.